speechbrain/speechbrain/recipes/DVoice/ASR/CTC/README.md

 # DVoice ASR with CTC based Seq2Seq models.
 This folder contains scripts necessary to run an ASR experiment with the DVoice dataset (Darija, Swahili) : [Link](https://zenodo.org/record/6342622).
 The dataset used to train the Wolof, Fongbe and Amharic languages can be founded here : [Link](https://github.com/besacier/ALFFA_PUBLIC).
+For the Kabyle, we used Mozilla CommoVoice : [Link](https://commonvoice.mozilla.org/fr/datasets).

 # Data preparation
 [DVoice](https://dvoice.ma) attempts to provide automatic voice processing solutions for African languages and dialects.
 We use preprocessing techniques including voice augmentation to fill the data gap for each language.